Frequently Asked Questions

 The Faculty Appointment Information Sheet (FAIS) must accompany all new appointment requests, as well as all reappointments or promotions that involve a change in salary.
 The FAIS must be completed in full and signed by the chair.
 A Sample FAIS is available with instructions on how to complete the form.

 A faculty member must be classified as geographic full-time (GFT) if he/she is a full-time UMB faculty member and is a practicing clinician who is eligible to be paid directly by the practice plan to make up their full compensation OR if he/she is a full-time UMB faculty member and will be paid directly by the VA (VA 8ths) to make up their full compensation.

 Classifying as GFT=YES on the Faculty Appointment Information Sheet (FAIS) and the ePAF form entitles the faculty member to full-time University benefits as long as a portion of the pay is paid through the eUMB system (UMB Campus accounts).

-If, at some point, the faculty member formally changes status to true part-time faculty appointment, the GFT status should be revised to GFT=NO on the FAIS and the eUMB action form.
+If, at some point, the faculty member formally changes status to true part-time faculty appointment, the GFT status should be revised to GFT=NO on the FAIS and the ePAF form.
 Non-clinicians are not eligible for GFT status UNLESS they are paid a portion of their salary by the VA (VA 8ths).

 If a faculty member is placed on the tenure track, and they are successfully renewed through the end of their clock, they are guaranteed a formal review for tenure within the department.
 Only full-time faculty at the ranks of Assistant Professor, Associate Professor or Professor can be placed on the tenure track.

 The length of the clock depends on what rank the faculty member is when placed on the tenure track